adiwg/mdEditor-doc/file-management/copy-records.md

 **Making a copy of a record can be used to: **

-* start a new product metadata record
+* Start a new product metadata record
-* populate multiple products faster \(e.g., multiple workshop reports, a poster based on a publication\)
+* Populate multiple products faster \(e.g., multiple workshop reports, a poster based on a publication\)

-* create a 'template record' for a project that can be used as a starting place for each full metadata record
+* Create a 'template record' for a project that can be used as a starting place for each full metadata record

 > ![](/assets/note_small.png)Before saving, carefully review all information in your copied record to ensure that all 'copied information' is still relevant to the record, particularly any identifiers.